NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: No (statewide, but registration required)

 Montana does not issue a state general contractor license, but most contractors must register with the Montana Department of Labor & Industry under the Construction Contractor Registration (CR) program.
-Registration is required for anyone with employees or who operates as a business entity.
+Registration is required for anyone with employees or any independent contractor who operates as a business entity.

-Applicants must submit proof of workers’ compensation insurance (or an exemption if self-employed) and pay a $70 registration fee.
+Applicants must submit proof of workers’ compensation insurance (or an exemption if they’re self-employed and they choose to be exempt).
+Check with the department for the current registration fees.

 Required business insurance in Montana: